Understanding the Basics: What Is a Bail Bond Contract?

 What are the qualifications to sign a bail bond contract?

-Every state has different qualifications when it comes to posting bonds for someone.
-For example, Smith American Bail Bonds in Indianapolis, Indiana, require that you are 18 years or older, have a valid United States I.D., are employed at least three months, and pay an 8% or 10% premium on the total bond amount.
-Must complete indemnitor contract and all contract documents that are required.
+Every state has different qualifications for posting bonds for someone.
+For example, Smith American Bail Bonds in Indianapolis, Indiana, requires that you be 18 years or older, have a valid United States I.D., be employed for at least three months, and pay an 8% or 10% premium on the total bond amount.
+Must complete the indemnitor contract and all contract documents that are required.

 Why you should choose Smith American Bail Bonds for your bail bond contract